 WID supports faculty in finding ways to teach writing while focusing on disciplinary goals through:

-Supporting faculty across campus to make writing a significant part of an undergraduate students' education.
+Supporting faculty across campus to make writing a significant part of each student's education.

 Workshops & Events

-WID provides professional development opportunities for faculty and teaching assistants interested in thinking about the ways writing works in their classrooms.
+WID provides workshops, groups, and other events for faculty and teaching assistants interested in thinking about the ways writing works in their classrooms.
 Programming includes workshops, book groups, and working groups (mini institutes) that explore teaching, learning, and assessment as well as an annual, 4-day institute for revising a course/syllabus.

 Individual Consultations